Effect of caffeine on memory: Effects on the middle aged

 As previously stated, the most pronounced effect of caffeine on memory appears to be on middle-aged subjects (26-64).
 None of the studies provide reasoning for why this group would be most affected, but one could hypothesize that because of cognitive decline due to age, caffeine has a powerful effect on brain chemistry (although this would suggest the older the person, the stronger the effect of caffeine).
 Furthermore, this age group is most likely to be the largest consumer of caffeine.
 The main studies reporting this finding show that at low, acute doses of caffeine consumption, working memory only slightly affects those in this age group, while no effect is observed for younger or older subjects.
 The authors conclude that larger doses may be needed to produce results that are supported by previous literature, and this is an avenue for further research.
 Furthermore, it is argued that consumption of caffeine generally aids cognitive performance for this age group, as long one does not exceed the recommended dose of 300 mg per day.

 Effects on the elderly

 In older adults, memory is typically best in the morning and gradually declines over the day.
 Those who consumed caffeine in the morning showed much better memory, both short-term and long-term than those who consumed a placebo, especially in late afternoon, where memory and attention may be most crucial to daily functioning for the elderly.
 This is further supported by a study which showed that adults over the age of 65 who regularly consume caffeine in the morning are much more alert and function at a higher cognitive level throughout the day.
 The authors conclude that it is beneficial for older adults to regularly consume average doses of caffeine in the morning to boost cognitive performance and alertness in the afternoon.
 Again, one should not exceed the recommended dose of about 300 mg per day, otherwise memory performance declines due to over-consumption.

-Conclusion

-The literature shows mixed results.
-Overall regular caffeine consumption has a positive effect on one's short- and long-term memory only when consumed on a regular basis.
-Consumption should be daily, in moderate doses, and at around the same time, regardless of age.